josephmcl/markov/README.md

 ## Progress
 - Basic parsing is complete for constructing Alphabets is complete.
 - [TODO] How to store Alphabets, and which operations are determined at compile time vs runtime.
 We could store alphabets as bit fields, making comparison straight-forward.
 Additionally, each Alphabet could have an internal representation s.t. index *i* refers to the *ith* non-zero in the bit field.
+  - [UPDATE] Added some basic storage for Letters.
+Letters get first class status similar to Variables and we need to figure out how to handle that exactly.
+There will be a few instances where it may be ambiguous whether a token is a Letter or a Variable.
+There's an issue discussing that in more detail.

 ## Big decisions
 - LLVM or WebAssembly backend.
 (Likely WebAssembly.)